How to choose a website platform for a start up recruitment agency

 A phrase you might have heard is “recruitment is about relationships.”

-One part of that relationship is how people interact with your recruitment website.
+One part of that relationship is how people interact with your recruitment website design.
 User experience (UX) means everything that someone would see, click, or think on the site.

 You may not have considered this part of your business strategy.
 But as website designers, we think that being considerate of candidates’ and clients’ user experience will make your brand stand out.